masket-bask/zilliqa-open-challenge/README.md

 # Zilliverse spheres

 Zilliverse spheres is a collection of 150 procedurally generated planets that will eventually be minted as NFTs.
+These code generated planets represents the world outsede of our solar system.

 ### A couple examples: